tintinnabulate/registration-webapp/README.md

 It runs on Google App Engine, using Google Datastore to store registrations.

+It depends on Go 1.9, and the Google App Engine 'stable' platform 1.9 (soon to be deprecated in favour of 1.11!)

 ## Features

 * uses an email verification link to verify that registrants are using a real email address.